drago-ex/translator/readme.md

 ## How to begin

-Put the trait into the presenter base.
+Put the trait into the presenter.

 ```php
 use Drago\Localization\Locales